-ii.
-Standard Treatment
+i.
+Non-Standard Treatment

-- · Predominantly soft landscaped areas that are designed for passive uses and limited active play. - Services the local neighbourhood and supplements other neighbourhood park types. - Locate where other neighbourhood park types would be inappropriate or out of context. - Sited with frontages on a minimum of 2 public street frontages with housing fronting onto the park as much as possible to create attractive street edges. - Planting (trees, shrubs, grasses) shall comprise species tolerant of urban conditions with an emphasis on native species.
-Planting scheme should consider the transition to any existing or proposed adjacent natural features (woodlots, wetlands). - Reflect an informal layout with individual or cluster groupings of trees contained within grass areas to facilitate shaded passive use. - Features to include the following - a.
-Vest Pocket #1 junior play structure, unstructured play area, trailhead to NHS. - b.
-Vest Pocket #2 junior play structure, unstructured play area
+- Vest Pocket #1 has been situated across from a SWM pond to the east and should serve to frame views to and from the pond, effectively serving as an extentsion of the open space feature.
+Entry elements and seating should be oriented towards the east street and pond where a connection between the 2 features can be emphasized. - ii.
+Standard Treatment - Predominantly soft landscaped areas that are designed for passive uses and programmed active play. - Services the local neighbourhood and supplements other neighbourhood park types. - Locate where other Neighbourhood Park types would be inappropriate or out of context. - Sited with frontages on a minimum of 2 public street frontages with housing fronting onto the park as much as possible to create attractive street edges. - Playgrounds may be designed as a major focal element for the park. - Ensure a unique character or play experience is established for Vest Pocket Parks #1 and #2 through park theming and a multitude of play equipment types.
+Avoid repetition of play equipment and layout amongst different parks. - Provide reasonably level and functional open play areas for passive recreation use. - Planting (trees, shrubs, grasses) shall comprise species tolerant of urban conditions with an emphasis on native species.
+Planting scheme should consider the transition to any existing or proposed adjacent natural features (woodlots, wetlands). - Tree planting shall reflect an informal layout with cluster groupings of trees contained within lawn areas to facilitate shaded passive use. - Features to include the following - a.
+Vest Pocket #1 - junior play structure, seating area, entry element, unstructured play area / unprogrammed open space.

+b.
+Vest Pocket #2 - junior play structure, seating area, unstructured play area / unprogrammed open space.